rancher/rke2-docs/docs/networking/networking_services.md

 When looking at the K3s documentation, use the label `svccontroller.rke2.cattle.io` instead of `svccontroller.k3s.cattle.io` where applicable.
 :::

-To enable serviceLB, use the flag `--serviceLB` when deploying RKE2.
+To enable serviceLB, use the flag `--enable-servicelb` when deploying RKE2.